 Who Started?

-The starters were Nimari Burnett, Tre Donaldson, Roddy Gayle Jr., Vladislav Goldin, and Danny Wolf.
+The starters for the Maryland game were Nimari Burnett, Tre Donaldson, Roddy Gayle Jr., Vladislav Goldin, and Danny Wolf.
+Rubin Jones replaced Gayle in the starting lineup for the MSU game.

 Who Looked Good?